 What cements Magikarp as a classic for so many Pokémon trainers is this initial helplessness, constantly flailing around just like a fish out of water.
-It has an inherent sadness to its pathetic demeanour that often endears people to it.
+It has an inherent sadness to its pathetic demeanor that often endears people to it.
 But as we all know, Gyarados is a fish you don’t mess with and has become a classic in its own right with several scary anime appearances.
 I’ll never forget catching a red Gyrados in Pokémon Gold & Silver, and I’ll always love this particular line of Pokémon.

 It’s a wonder we didn’t have a shark Pokémon sooner, but this one looks seriously menacing, especially in its monstrous mega evolution form.
-It evolves from the Pokémon Carvanha, a cool piranha Pokémon but one which doesn’t stand out quite as well.
+It evolves from Carvanha, a cool piranha gen 3 Pokémon but one which doesn’t stand out quite as well.

-One of the Pokémon added in Pokémon Sword and Shield, Barraskewda, is based on the evil-looking barracuda and also sports a spinning tail reminiscent of a ship’s rudder.
+One of the Pokémon added in the gen 8 Pokémon games Sword and Shield, Barraskewda, is based on the evil-looking barracuda and also sports a spinning tail reminiscent of a ship’s rudder.
 Surprisingly, this ‘mon is incredibly fast and actually has a place in the meta if you know what you’re doing.

 While it could be mistaken for just another fish Pokémon, Feebas became beloved in Pokémon Ruby and Sapphire thanks to two important reasons.
-First, this Pokémon is incredibly hard to find, only being available in a few select blocks of the ocean, depending on the weather, and changing at random.
+First, this water Pokémon is incredibly hard to find, only being available in a few select blocks of the ocean, depending on the weather, and changing at random.
 Seriously, good luck catching these guys.

 Secondly, Feebas evolves into the serpentine and seriously cool Milotic, a bulky water type that brings to mind the sirens from old sailors’ stories.
 Having a Milotic on your team back in the day was a real badge of pride, and it had the stats to match the effort put in to find and evolve one.

 YES.
 I know whales aren’t fish.
 Let me live.
 Plus, it’s the Pokémon world, so who knows how the science holds up?
-Just look at this guy’s little smile,- what an angel.
+Just look at this guy’s little smile, what an angel.
 Surfing the waves of Hoenn was always a joy, and every time a Wailmer popped up, I was filled with joy.
 I also love whales, so I’m a little biased.
 Speaking of, Wailord really takes inspiration from real animals like the blue whale, as it’s one of the biggest Pokémon in the game, and looks truly massive in Pokémon Sword and Shield’s Isle of Armor DLC.